sunfounder/thales_kit/docs/source/hello_led.rst

 * **Set GPIO**: Each pin should be set before use.
 * **Use**: Assign a value to the pin, each assignment will change the working state of the pin.

-If we follow the above steps to write an example, then you will get code like this:
+Following the steps above, you will have code like this:

 .. code-block:: python